Ready to dive into the details? Here are some questions we've been asked about using RCV123.

 Voter codes are alphanumeric strings (A-Z plus dash) of up to 16 characters.
 Generated codes are provided in all uppercase but are not case sensitive when entered.

 A convenience of voter codes is that the same codes can be used for multiple ballots.
-The EA just uploads the same codes to multiple ballots.
+The Election administrator just uploads the same codes to multiple ballots.
 Alternatively, if the links are distributed by email, links are more convenient for voters to just click and vote.

-If a voter is concerned that the name they entered might not be recognized by their EA, they should contact them to make sure the vote will be included.
+If a voter is concerned that the name they entered might not be recognized by their administrator, they should contact them to make sure the vote will be included.

 While we use standard HTTPS encryption and password hashing, and a robust same-device duplicate deterrence system, RCV123 is not a secure voting system that a user can rely on independent of how the Election Administrator and voters use it.